Choosing Tomato Varieties for Your Garden

 See our Planting Dates Calendar to get an idea of when you can start planting tomatoes (based on frost).

-Do you want to mainly have that vine-fresh tomato for salads or do you want to make tomato sauce?
+Do you want to mainly use vine-fresh tomatoes for salads or make tomato sauce?
 Think about how you want to eat or cook with the fruit.

 • Roma, sauce, and paste varieties are high yielding and excellent for cooking because they contain plenty of flesh for sauce making.
 ‘Amish Paste’ is one of the most popular paste tomatoes (heirloom, indeterminate, 85 days,).